 This instrument is offered only by DFF | Medical Sciences.
-DFF | Medical Sciences funds pre-graduate scholarships for a duration of 6-12 months for the purpose of giving the most talented students the opportunity to undertake scientific work and strengthening their interest in a further scientific career.
-A fixed amount of DKK 100,000 (excluding overhead/administration expenses) will be awarded.
+DFF | Medical Sciences funds pre-graduate scholarships for a duration of 6-12 months for the purpose of giving highly qualified students the opportunity to undertake scientific work and strengthening their interest in a further scientific career.
+A fixed amount of DKK 100,000 (excluding overhead/administration expenses can be awarded.

 Applications for Pre-graduate Scholarships | Medical Sciences must be submitted by the student's academic supervisor.
 As a supervisor, you must have obtained a PhD degree or achieved equivalent qualifications through your research.
-The council places emphasis on you having experience as a supervisor as well as an individual research profile.
+The council emphasises that you have experience as a supervisor as well as an individual research profile.

-The council strives to distribute the Pre-graduate Scholarship grants among different research environments in order to achieve a broad recruitment to health science research.
-Therefore, the council will only fund one Pre-graduate Scholarship per supervisor at a time, to ensure that there is no overlap between multiple students under the same supervisor during the part of the grant period funded by the council.
+The council strives to distribute the Pre-graduate Scholarship grants among different research environments, so as to provide recruitment to a wide range of health sciences.
+Therefore, the council will only fund one Pre-graduate Scholarship per supervisor at a time, so that there is no overlap between multiple students under the same supervisor during the part of the grant period funded by the council.

-Students may be awarded a Pre-graduate Scholarship of 6-12 months' duration.
-It is a requirement that the student completes a research project of two semesters' duration, during which it is expected that the student is on leave or in an education-free semester, where research is the main content.
+Students may be awarded a Pre-graduate Scholarship of 6-12 months' of duration.
+It is a requirement that the student completes a research project of 2 semesters duration, where it is expected that the student is on leave or in an education-free semester, where research is the main content.
 If exceptional circumstances do not allow for the student to take leave for a semester, this must be explained in the application.
-There is no requirement as to when the two-semester period is placed as part of the student's overall course framework.
-Students enrolled in courses that do not offer the option of research semesters are still eligible to apply for a scholarship.
-In this case, it is likewise expected that the student takes leave from his/her studies during the one-semester scholarship period, and that the research project takes place over a total of two semesters.
+There is no requirement for when the two-semester period is placed as part of the student's overall course framework.
+Students enrolled on courses which do not offer the option of research semesters are still eligible to apply for a scholarship.
+In this case the student is expected to take leave from his/her studies during the one-semester scholarship period, and that the research project takes place over two consecutive semesters.
 If necessary, the council is willing to accept that the project stretches over a three-semester period.

-Students enrolled in a course that allows more than six months for the completion of the master thesis (regardless of whether this option is utilised) are not eligible for Pre-graduate Scholarships.
+Students enrolled in a course allowing more than 6 months for completion of the master thesis (regardless of whether this option is utilised) are ineligible for Pre-graduate Scholarships.

 The pre-graduate scholar cannot simultaneously be actively engaged in his/her normal course of studies, as the council stipulates that the scientific work is a full-time undertaking for the prospective pre-graduate scholar.
-The council will, however, accept that the student has other paid work, corresponding to a total of 100 hours per year during the period funded by the council.
+The council will, however, accept that he/she has other paid work, corresponding to 100 hours in total during the months funded by the council.
 The council may, in exceptional cases and on the basis of a specific application, permit a prospective pre-graduate scholar to undertake other paid work in excess of 100 hours.

-The grant covers the scholarship for the pre-graduate scholar as well as other operating expenses, and these must be accounted for in the budget.
+The grant covers the scholarship to the pre-graduate scholar as well as other operating expenses, and these must be accounted for in the budget.
 The grant can be used in the entire approved period.
 For budgetary purposes, a pre-graduate scholarship counts as a contribution to the supervisor's research activities.
-Thus, the scholar is neither a scientific/academic employee nor a technical/administrative employee or project participant, but should be listed as an operating expense in the application form.
+Thus, the scholar is neither a scientific/academic employee nor a technical/administrative employee or project participant, but should be listed as an operating expense on the application form.